DhafinFawwaz/Unity-2D-Configured-Template/README.md

 |`SaveData()`|Save the data of Save.data       |
 |`LoadData()`|Load the save data into Save.data|

-Modify `SaveData.cs` in `Assets\Code\PresetScripts\SaveData.cs` however you like to fit the game.
-Change the value of `JSONEncryptedKey` into any other random value with the same amount of digit.
+Modify `SaveData.cs` in `Assets\Code\PresetScripts\Save\SaveData.cs` however you like to fit the game.
+Change the value of `JSONEncryptedKey` in `Assets\Code\PresetScripts\Save\Save.cs` into any other random value with the same amount of digit.
 Note that this save system didn't use BinaryFormatter because of security risk according to Microsoft (Microsoft, 2022).
 The encryption uses Rijndael algorithm instead, see https://en.wikipedia.org/wiki/Advanced_Encryption_Standard.

 #### 📖 Examples